M3-org/git-gud/README.md

 Important to capture your demo / experience in the best light Learn how to take good quality screenshots and video clips of your experience Then make a 20-30 second sizzle video combining clips

+If you want to present as vtuber see https://github.com/madjin/vtuber-podcast

 [Marketing: Building an Audience by Lakuza | TLX Spring 2021](https://www.youtube.com/watch?v=7o2qffqSWOc)